Installing rTASSEL

 options(java.parameters = "-Xmx4g")

-Since setting up a .Rprofile
+Since setting up a .Rprofile configuration are out of

 scope for this package, please refer to Posit’s